-Watkinson is pleased to announce its new Director of Community, Equity and Inclusion is Courtney Massenberg.
+Watkinson private school is pleased to announce its new Director of Community, Equity and Inclusion is Courtney Massenberg.

 Courtney comes to Watkinson School by way of New York City, where she began her career in education as an elementary school teacher for the NYC Department of Education, the largest and most diverse school system in the United States.
 After teaching in multiple grades and districts, she went on to serve in various roles including city-wide K-8 teacher evaluator, district-wide principal coach, and founding principal of a creative arts middle school.
 During this time, she also earned her master’s degree from Teachers College, Columbia University, as well as two administrative certifications.